nwubni/printf/README.md

 # C - printf

-A group project by Nakuru Wubni and Anifred Thomas
+A group project by Nakuru Wubni and Anifred